michaelthoreau/project-kiwi/docs/user_manual/getting_started.md

 # Getting Started

 Below are a few examples of some basic usage to get started with the API.
+For more details see the [API Reference](projectkiwi).

-### Installation
+## Installation
 ```Bash
 pip install projectkiwi
 ```
 ---

-### Getting Started
+## Getting Started
 Register and get your api key from [https://project-kiwi.org/](https://project-kiwi.org/)
 ```python
 from projectkiwi.connector import Connector